 Swelling and bruising are rare after Restylane® treatment, but may be more pronounced following permanent enhancement.
 These side effects may last for three to seven days.

 Whichever path you choose, lip enhancement can help to restore the gentle curves and supple appearance characteristic of attractive, youthful lips.
-If you have any additional questions, please visit our frequently asked questions about lip enhancement or contact us to schedule your consultation.
+If you have any additional questions, please see our frequently asked questions about lip enhancement below or contact us to schedule your consultation.

 Lip Enhancement FAQs